 European-wide residential building exposure data was compiled through a task led by Eucentre during the NERA project (2011-2014), and it is currently available through GEM OpenQuake platform.

-This data is being updated and expanded to include industrial and commercial buildings within the SERA project.
+This data is being updated and expanded to include industrial and commercial buildings within the SERA project and the first models are being made available through a number of interactive viewers.

 We are developing web services that will allow the data to be queried and imported into other tools and platforms, such as QGIS and the EFEHR platform.